aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/20-introduction-to-mountpoint-for-amazon-s3.md

 upload: assets-images/chrono_classic.jpg to s3://eks-workshop-mountpoint-s320241014192132282600000002/chrono_classic.jpg
 ```

-We can also use `aws s3 ls` to view the objects in the bucket we just uploaded:
+We can verify the uploaded objects in our bucket using the `aws s3 ls` command:

 ```bash
 $ aws s3 ls $BUCKET_NAME